andreidasilvamoreira/andreidasilvamoreira/README.md

 ###

-<p align="left">😊My name is Andrei, I am a university student, I intend to major in systems analysis and development (ADS) and my goal is to get a job in the field.</p>
+<p align="left">😊My name is Andrei, I'm a university student, I intend to major in systems analysis and development (ADS) and my goal is to get a job in the field.</p>

 ###